runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 for all your requests then first, I applaud you for your skepticism.
 Its invaluable to critically analyze the claims a library (or its author) makes.

 Second, I feel you.
-18 years of doing things one way is a *lot* of built of history and context and emotions to suddenly toss away.
+18 years of doing things one way is a *lot* of history, built context and emotions to suddenly toss away.
 But before you head over to my threads account to drag me for how bad a take this is, hear me out.
 Then please do so at your earliest convenience.

-And finally, you probably fall into one of two camps:
+You probably fall into one of two camps:

-  1. you use EmberData but you have requests for which you do not use it.
+  1. You use EmberData but you have requests for which you do not use it.
 If this is you then probably you are more willing to hear me out.
-  2. you don't use EmberData – perhaps because you ripped it out of your app in a burning fit of passion, and you have no idea outside of either sick revenge or disaster porn why you are reading this post ...
+  2. You don't use EmberData – perhaps because you ripped it out of your app in a burning fit of passion, and you have no idea outside of either sick revenge or disaster porn why you are reading this post ...
 I don't know either but I hope you keep reading ... –

 Those of you in the first camp, this will probably be an easier sell: you can drop usage of ember-ajax, jquery.ajax, ember-fetch and probably a dozen homegrown internal things you have and instead use a nice uniform interface for managing all manner of requests.
 I know that doesn't sway your skepticism that this is possible, but hopefully its at least a small carrot.